-We expect to devote substantial financial resources to our ongoing and planned activities, particularly as we commercialize EYSUVIS and INVELTYS and continue the development of and potentially seek marketing approval for other product candidates.
-Our expenses may increase substantially in connection with our ongoing activities, particularly as we commercialize EYSUVIS and INVELTYS, and as we advance our preclinical activities for our product candidates.
-We also expect to devote additional financial resources to conducting research and development, and potentially initiating clinical trials of, and seeking regulatory approval for, other potential product candidates, including product candidates that we may develop using our rTKI program and novel next-generation anti-inflammatories.
+We expect to devote substantial financial resources to our ongoing and planned activities, particularly as we commercialize EYSUVIS and INVELTYS, and as we advance our preclinical activities for our product candidates.
+We also expect to incur significant additional expenses if and as we conduct further research and development activities, and potentially initiate clinical trials of, and seek regulatory approval for, any product candidates that we identify and advance, including product candidates from our receptor Tyrosine Kinase Inhibitor, or rTKI. program, novel surface targeting steroid program and novel SEGRM program.

-Our expenses have increased relative to prior periods in connection with our launch and commercialization of INVELTYS, including costs associated with the addition of our specialty sales force and increased marketing, distribution and manufacturing capabilities.
-We also expect to incur significant additional commercialization expenses in connection with the launch and commercialization of EYSUVIS.
-For example, with the approval of EYSUVIS, we plan to increase, pending the status of the COVID-19 pandemic, our sales force from 56 sales representatives to approximately 90 sales representatives and from seven regional sales leaders to 14 regional sales leaders during the fourth quarter of 2020 and then to approximately 125 sales representatives in 2021, who will promote both EYSUVIS and INVELTYS.
-Furthermore, we incur additional costs associated with operating as a public company, hiring additional personnel and expanding our facilities.
+Our expenses have increased relative to prior periods in connection with our launch and commercialization of EYSUVIS and INVELTYS, including costs associated with the addition and subsequent expansion of our specialty sales force and increased marketing, distribution and manufacturing capabilities.
+For example, with the approval of EYSUVIS, we increased our sales force from 56 TSMs to 91 TSMs and from seven RSLs to 14 RSLs during the fourth quarter of 2020, and plan to further increase our sales force in 2021 to approximately 105 TSMs by the start of the third quarter, with a subsequent expansion to 125 TSMs expected by year-end, pending continued growth in payer coverage and the status of the COVID-19 pandemic.
 Accordingly, we may need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any current or future commercialization efforts.